So you’ve decided to learn how to knit.

 In this article, we will walk you through every type of knitting needle and help you pick out the perfect pair for you.
 You can get a feel for the benefits of each type.
 Then we’ll show you some of the best options out there which will be perfect for the knitting basket you’re sure to fill up soon!

 There are three main types of knitting needles: straight needles, circular needles, and double-pointed needles.
+Each is specifically designed for knitting, and, while technically able to be used with other crafts, is not at all ideal for anything else, even crochet.
 Let’s look at each.

 Straight Knitting Needles